-This study sheds light on how metabolite secretion can impact both single-cell physiology physiology and social behavior.
+This study sheds light on how metabolite secretion can impact both single-cell physiology and social behavior.
 Microorganisms secrete many different kinds of metabolic byproducts, including extracellular enzymes, toxins and cell-cell signaling molecules (Schmidt et al, 2019) and the byproducts of one can impact another to drive interaction.
-Our model proposes that the use of a given molecule in a social interactions is likely not arbitrary: molecules that conciliate individual level-interests and population-lvel interests are more likely to drive microbial social interactions.
+Our model proposes that the use of a given molecule in a social interactions is likely not arbitrary: molecules that conciliate individual level-interests and population-level interests are more likely to drive microbial social interactions.

 Materials and Methods

+Growth curve assay.
+The clinical isolates were inoculated in 3 mL of lysogen broth (LB) and incubated at 37ºC overnight with shaking at 250 rpm.
+500 μL of cell culture was pelleted and washed 3 times with PBS.
+0.0025 OD600 units were inoculated into glycerol minimal medium in BD Falcon (BD Biosciences, San Jose, CA) 96 well flat-bottom plates, with 150 μL of suspension per well.
+The plate was incubated during 48 hours at 37ºC in a Tecan Infinite M1000 or Tecan Infinite M1000 Pro plate reader (Männedorf, Switzerland), with an orbital shaking of 4 mm of amplitude.
+OD600 was measured in 10 minutes intervals.

+.